motionharvest/VectorScrolling/README.md

 Preframework and antipattern for controlling groupings of animation inside of site sections.
 Use for single page scrolling sites to limit code execution to the currently active panel.

 #### What It Does ####
-Controls animation privilages (activate|deactivate|render) Tells interactive elements when to assign listeners Tells interactive elements when to remove listeners
+Controls animation privilages (activate|deactivate|render).
+Tells interactive elements when to assign listeners.
+Tells interactive elements when to remove listeners.

 ```javascript
 //renderFarm requires access to  Window (until the library takes shape)